-Here are a six tips for reconnecting with your spouse:
+Here are six tips for reconnecting with your spouse:

-- Part on good terms: Before you and your spouse set out for the day or physically leave each other for a time period, make sure you understand what is going on with your spouse.
+Before you and your spouse set out for the day or physically leave each other for some time, make sure you understand what is going on with your spouse.
 Find out one thing that is going on with their day, what they are fearful of or what is exciting that day.
-In our home we always seal that with a kiss and an “I love you” before leaving or hanging up the phone.
+In our home, we always seal that with a kiss and an “I love you” before leaving or hanging up the phone.

-- Reunions with a kiss: I am not talking about a quick peck and go cook supper or put the laundry away.
+I am not talking about a quick peck and go cook supper or put the laundry away.
 I am talking about wrapping your arms around the one you love and locking lips for at least six seconds or longer.
 That may not seem like much, but time your kisses and you’ll discover that six seconds is a fairly lengthy kiss.
-Once you give one another a lingering kiss, set aside 10-20 minutes to have a stress-reducing conversation, where you and your partner share in the struggles and triumphs of the day.
-I realize that there could be a lot going on in your home but try this at the end of a long hard day at work, and you will be surprised at how connected you feel to your loved one.
+Once you give one another a lingering kiss, set aside 10-20 minutes to have a stress-reducing conversation.
+Take this time to share the struggles and triumphs of the day.
+I realize that there could be a lot going on in your home but try this at the end of a long hard day at work.
+It is surprising how this reunion will build the connection between you and your loved one.
 This signals to each other that you care about what’s going on in your partner’s life.

-- Give admiration and appreciation: This world is filled with negativity, criticism, and pressures.
+This world offers plenty of negativity, criticism, and pressure.
 Speaking kind words to and about your spouse, and focusing on the positive things can be incredibly refreshing and connecting.
 When was the last time you told your partner what you appreciate and admire about them?
-Try sharing those thoughts and feelings aloud each day, and you will be amazed at the difference breathing positivity into your relationship will do!
+Try sharing those thoughts and feelings aloud each day.
+You will be amazed at the difference that breathing positivity into your relationship will do!

-- Plan a date night: Life can be very hectic, so planned date nights are very important.
-This private time with you and your mate (not with other adults) really gives you the opportunity to enjoy one another and have FUN!
-We can get caught up in the business of running a household, working a job, and raising kids, that we forget to prioritize our spouse.
-Date nights can be simple and inexpensive, but offer you a chance to connect your mate and remain friends who have fun together.
+Life can be very hectic, so planned date nights are very important.
+This private time with you and your mate (not with other adults) allows you to enjoy one another and have FUN!
+It’s easy to get caught up in the busyness of running a household, working a job, and raising kids.
+It’s also easy to forget to prioritize our spouse.
+Date nights can be simple and inexpensive or lavish and time-consuming.
+Most importantly, they offer you a chance to connect with your mate and remain friends who have fun together.
 Check out our three rules for date night that we think are important for you to follow.